You may be asked to include images or film in your assignments or projects.

 Recorded music, including film, TV programmes and radio is copyrighted material.
 You should also make note that a single recording can involve multiple rights owners, due to the inclusion of music, lyrics, performance and recording production.

-Under the recent (June 2014) changes to the copyright law, all types of copyright works can be copied for the sole purpose of illustration for instruction - so lecturers will be able to use extracts from films, sound recordings and broadcasts as well as text, music and artistic works to illustrate a teaching point.
+Under current copyright law, all types of copyrighted works can be copied for the sole purpose of illustration for instruction - so lecturers will be able to use extracts from films, sound recordings and broadcasts as well as text, music and artistic works to illustrate a teaching point.

 Students may include music (both recorded and printed) in their work through fair dealing, but are limited to what is required for the purpose- which must not have an impact on the rightsholder.